Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: The Model

 \begin{definition}[Bayesian Nash equilibrium (BNE)] \rm A {\em pure strategy Bayesian Nash equilibrium} is an $n$-tuple of functions $f^*:= (f^*_1, \cdots, f^*_n)\in \F$ mapping from $\Theta_1\times\cdots\times \Theta_n$ to $\A_1\times \cdots \times \A_n$ such that

 for $i\in N$. $f^*$ is said to be a continuous and monotone BNE (CMBNE) if $f_i^*$ is continuous and monotone over $\Theta_i$ for $i\in N$. \end{definition}

-Based on \eqref{eq:expected utility function}, we can write the BNE model \eqref{eq:BNE} succinctly as
+Based on \eqref{eq:def-phi_i-BNE}, we can write the BNE model \eqref{eq:BNE} succinctly as

 for $ i \in N$.
 Model (\ref{eq:BNE2}) can be interpreted purely from Nash equilibrium perspective, where each player's optimal action is assumed to be a function of player's type parameter, rather than a fixed action in a Nash game.
 This is an infinite-dimensional Nash equilibrium problem where each player's optimal action is a function.
+In the forthcoming discussions, we will derive sufficient conditions for existence and uniqueness of three types of BNEs where (a) $f^*$ is merely measurable (Section~\ref{se:Existence and uniqueness}), (b) $f^*$ is Lipschitz continuous (Section~\ref{se:Existence and uniqueness}), and (c) $f^*$ is monotonically increasing (Section~\ref{se:Monotone}).